Treat yourself to an exceptional summit, climb up to the abbey and try out various tours adapted to all interests and budgets!

 For more information about visits:

-Lecture tours of approximately two hours, at weekends and every day during school holidays, all zones combined (except exceptional dates). > Online booking required on the abbey’s website.
+- Lecture tours in French of approximately two hours, at weekends and every day during French school holidays, all zones combined (except exceptional dates).

 Abbaye du Mont Saint-Michel